gvanmourik/OS_Projects_Spring_2019/Sim04_VanMourikGarrett/README.md

 ### Resource Management System
 * Created and initialized in src/ConfigIO.h
-* Utilized in MetaIO.h
+* Utilized in src/MetaIO.h

 Description: Implemented with a map, the key is a string with the resource description, and the value is a vector of booleans that track whether or not a particular resource is in use.
-Because this project was designed with concurrency in mind yet does not currently implement forking, the output will only show that one resource is being used at a time.
+Because this project was designed with concurrency in mind yet does not currently implement forking, the output will only show that **one resource** is being used at a time.
 Once forking is implemented, the output will display multiple resource usage.

+### Scheduling Algorithms
+**Implemented in:**
+src/MetaIO.h
+* First-in First-out (FIFO): lines 286-292
+* Shortest Job First (SJF): lines 293-309
+* Priority Scheduling (PS): lines 310-331

 ### Memory Allocation